 Furniture & Fittings Skill Council (FFSC) would like to express its gratitude to all the individuals and institutions who contributed in different ways towards the preparation of this "Participant Handbook".
 Without their contribution it could not have been completed.
-Special thanks are extended to those who collaborated in the preparation of its different modules.
+The SSC would like to express wholehearted gratitude for those who joined hands in the preparation of the participant handbook.
 Sincere appreciation is also extended to all who provided peer review for these modules.